 Christmas Tree Moon

 This painting was part of a collection that was featured in my very first art show.
 The collection was called Christmas Moon.
 It was such a successful show.
 I sold almost everything and that was quite a confidence boost for a new artist.
 This painting is my favorite one in the collection.
 It is magical and serene.
-I want to hang out in this painting and sing Christmas carols.
+It would be so peaceful to climb into this painting and hang out.

 Here is another painting from the same collection.
 I like this one because it doesn't shout Christmas.
 If you look hard you can see a tiny little Santa and tiny little elves in the hot air balloons.

 This painting came as a result of me being completely sick of painting Christmas scenes.
 There were eight Christmas painting in this collection so you can imagine how I felt at the end.
 I love Santa and I would never cause him any harm, but this painting simply means that I was done painting this collection.
-If you want to find meaning in it you may see the death of Christmas, which is very real.
-I was worried that I may offend some people with this painting and I believe that I did just that.
-At the same time there were other people who completely loved it.
+If you want to find meaning in it you may see the death of Christmas, or perhaps it’s not about Santa.
+I was worried that I may offend some people with this painting and I believe that I did.
+At the same time that I was offending people, there were other people who completely loved it.
 The painting sold and it was requested to me that I make Christmas cards out of this image.

 This is another painting from my Christmas Moon collection.
 I still believe in Santa Claus.